I’m excited to introduce you to our newly launched Basecamp 3 integration for Usersnap.

 If you already have a Basecamp 3 account, you can skip this point and continue with part 3.

-Working on a digital project, like a new client website, or web app means going through various project stages.
+Working on a digital project, like a new client website, or a web app means going through various project stages.
 From idea generation to designing the first mockup, to releasing a new web app.
 Basecamp is your ideal tool for managing all relevant tasks and collaborating with the people involved in a given project.

 - Sign up for Basecamp 3 and boost your project managing skills.